ningweinw/iengage/project-files/case-study/Data and AI/AI Services for Retail Operations.md

     });
   });

 const helpButton = document.getElementById('helpButton');
 helpButton.addEventListener('click', () => {
   placeholders.forEach((placeholder) => {
     const correctItemId = placeholder.dataset.accept;
     const correctItem = document.getElementById(correctItemId);

-    // If the placeholder contains an incorrect item, move it back to the left column if (placeholder.childNodes.length > 0 && placeholder.firstChild.id !== correctItemId) {
+    // Check if the placeholder contains the correct item if (placeholder.childNodes.length > 0) {
       const currentItem = placeholder.firstChild;

-      document.getElementById('left-column').appendChild(currentItem);
+      if (currentItem.id !== correctItemId) {
+        // If the placeholder contains an incorrect item, move it back to the left column document.getElementById('left-column').appendChild(currentItem);
-      placeholder.textContent = ''; // Clear incorrect text from placeholder
+        placeholder.textContent = ''; // Clear the placeholder
       }
+    }

-    // If the correct item is not already placed, place it if (!placeholder.contains(correctItem)) {
+    // Place the correct item only if it's not already in the placeholder if (!placeholder.contains(correctItem)) {
-      placeholder.textContent = ''; // Clear any existing text in the placeholder
+      placeholder.textContent = ''; // Clear the placeholder text
       placeholder.appendChild(correctItem);
     }
   });
 });

 </script>